SuperNOVAS v1.5

 Global topo_planet (double jd_tt, const object *restrict ss_body, double ut1_to_tt, const on_surface *restrict position, enum novas_accuracy accuracy, double *restrict ra, double *restrict dec, double *restrict dis)

-Using place() with system NOVAS_CIRS is now preferred for topocentric calculations, especially when high precision is required.
-However, you will have to follow the IAU 2000 method consistently to produce equivalent calculations throughout.
+Using the frame-based novas_sky_pos() is now preferred for topocentric calculations, especially when high precision is required.

 Global topo_star (double jd_tt, double ut1_to_tt, const cat_entry *restrict star, const on_surface *restrict position, enum novas_accuracy accuracy, double *restrict ra, double *restrict dec)

-Using place() with system NOVAS_CIRS is now preferred for topocentric calculations, especially when high precision is required.
-However, you will have to follow the IAU 2000 method consistently to produce equivalent calculations throughout.
+Using the frame-based novas_sky_pos() is now preferred for topocentric calculations, especially when high precision is required.